NYULibraries/dlts-enm-tct-backend/documentation/docs/installation.md

 ## Current Production Platform

 The following represent the current production environment for running the ENM Topic Curation Backend.
-These are not required, but having been tested as an effective production system:
+These are not required, but have been tested as an effective production system:

 - __OS__: Ubuntu 16.04
 - __Application Server__: uWSGI